 So if many of the ancient festivals and feast-days are aligned with the cross-quarter days, is this chance or is it something to do with the special significance of the cross quarter days to agriculture …

-Something new on the site which will be developed from summer 2016 is a listing of the festivals and events around each of the quarter days and cross-quarter days; and also a selection of songs and tunes from the tradition written for or performed around the time of year.
+For each quarter day and cross-quarter day, The Year is introducing a selection of art, craft, festivals, songs and tunes from the tradition made, written for or performed around the time of year.
+Among recurring sources are –

 - Labours of the Months – a medieval theme widespread in Europe and preserved at St Agatha’s Church, Easby, Yorkshire.
 See article on this site: Labours of the Months.

 - The Farmer’s Year by Clare Leighton – a collection of writing and engravings, one for each month in the English farming calendar (1933).
 New edition by Little Toller Books, Dorset.

 - A Song for Every Season – a hundred years of a Sussex farming family by Bob Copper (1971).
 Published by Heinemann, new edition by Coppersongs.

 - Frost and Fire by the Watersons – a classic album (vinyl, CD) of seasonal songs from the tradition (1965).
 Topic Records: CD reissue.